mu1guo/auto_mine_sweeper/README.md

 https://blog.csdn.net/xiao_ZHEDA/article/details/136235864

+# 4.evaluate part:
+you can run the evaluation.cpp to evaluate the strategy, some rules between the click counts, accuracy and grades. the code I writes can get full grades finally

-# 4.this is the tree of my project , please put all the file on the proper place , then run it on the IDE
+# 5.this is the tree of my project , please put all the file on the proper place , then run it on the IDE
 C:.

 │  raw_game.exe